y0usaf/hjem/README.md

 ## Module Interface

-The interface for the `homes` module is conceptually very similar to Home-Manager, but it does not act as a collection of modules like Home-Manager.
+The interface for the `homes` module is conceptually very similar to Home Manager, but it does not act as a collection of modules like Home Manager.
 We only implement basic features, and leave abstraction to the user to do as they see fit.

 Below is a live implementation of the module.